 - 3 eggs

 The recipe said this would make one 300ml jar but I wasn’t convinced, so I sterilised two jars just in case.
-I did this by putting them through the dishwasher (this makes the labels peel off easily too) but you could just boil them for a little while.
+I did this by putting them through the dishwasher (this makes the labels peel off easily too) but you could just boil them for a little while or follow this handy BBC guide to sterilising jars.

 Then you put everything apart from the eggs into a pan and melt it over a low heat until everything has blended.